 Each serving has about 112 calories.

-Here are a few different ways that you can use candied orange slices.
+Here are some ways you can use these sweet orange candy pieces:

-- You can chop them into small pieces to use in baked goods.
+- Chop them into small pieces to use in baked goods.

-- They can be used as a garnish for hot or cold drinks.
+- They can be used to garnish hot or cold drinks.

-- Use candied orange slices to decorate cakes and desserts.
+- Use candied orange slices to decorate cakes and desserts like this tofu orange pudding, or fold pieces into a mixed fruit and cream dessert.

 - Leave them plain or dip them in granulated sugar for cake decorating.